ComputationalEmpathy/empathy-ontology/README.md

 These encompass sub-dimensions, capturing hierarchical relationships.

-## Representing Imprecise Perception

-The ontology accommodates imprecision via "Uncertainty_interval".
-It captures upper and lower bounds of imprecise perceptions, enabling uncertain measures assessment.

-## Semantic Interdependencies

-The ontology models semantic interdependencies between empathy dimensions based on cognitive science and social cognition theories.
-Object properties formalize complex chains of dependencies.

-## Usage
+## Examples and Applications

 The Empathy Ontology aids researchers and practitioners in understanding, evaluating, and implementing computational empathy.
 It standardizes discussing and representing empathy in computational systems.

-## Examples and Applications

 The Empathy Ontology finds applications in, e.g., Human-Computer Interaction, Artificial Intelligence, virtual agents, and social robots.
 It assesses perceptions of empathetic capabilities, which may lead to improved interactions.

 ## License